FaserF/ha-kadermanager/README.md

 - **refresh time**: the refresh interval in minutes
 - **event limit**: the event limit count that should be fetched
 - **fetch player info**: try player info fetching (like event response) or not -> If the events are not public, you can disable this to lower the traffic
+- **fetch comments**: try event comments fetching -> If the events are not public, you can disable this to lower the traffic

 **IMPORTANT: Currently it looks like sign in by "bots" are blocked from kadermanager, therefore login wont work (yet)**
 - **username** (optional - without less informations can be fetched): input your kadermanager username (usually an email)